cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

                 diffuse M
 ```

-Rather than creating a delayed vote, an adversary can honestly create it and
-delay the message.
+Rather than creating a delayed vote, an adversary can honestly create it and delay the message.

+> [!WARNING]
+> Is there missing code for `corrupt` that should be included right here?

 #### Block creation

-Certificates are conditionally added to a block.
-The following function determines
+Certificates are conditionally added to a block, typically near the beginning of ending of a cool-down period.
+Such recording occurs if . . .
-if there needs to be a certificate provided for a given voting round and a local
-block-tree.
-The conditions are as follows

-a) There is no certificate from 2 rounds ago in certs
+1. There is no certificate seen (recorded) from two rounds ago
-b) The last seen certificate is not expired
+2. The last seen certificate is not expired
-c) The last seen certificate is from a later round than
-   the last certificate on chain
+3. The last seen certificate is from a later round than the last certificate on chain

 ```agda
     needCert : RoundNumber → T → Maybe Certificate